georgeouzou/survgr/README.md

 Prerequisites:
 * You need to have python3 and virtualenv setup for backend
-* You also need to have npm and bower installed for frontend

 To install the project locally:
 * Make a fresh python 3 virtual environment